- Academic Affairs

 - University Counsel

 The Student Counseling Center provides limited psychiatric services to students who are seen at our center.
-If you are seeking psychiatric services, you must first schedule an intake evaluation with one of our counselors.
-If the counselor determines that SCC is an appropriate setting for your treatment, a referral will be made to one of our psychiatrists (wait time can vary from one to three weeks).
+If you are seeking psychiatric services, you must first schedule a Phone Triage and complete an In-Person Assessment with one of our counselors.
+If the SCC treatment team determines that SCC is an appropriate setting for your treatment, a referral will be made to one of our psychiatrists (wait time can vary from one to three weeks).
 A psychiatrist will meet with you to evaluate your need for medication.
-Once medication is prescribed, you will continue to meet with the doctor until symptoms are stable and medication refills are routine (usually in three to six months).
+Once medication is prescribed, you will continue to meet with the psychiatrist until symptoms are stable and medication refills are routine (usually in three to six months).
 At that point, your care will be transferred to Student Health or to a community provider for ongoing medication management.
-Your SCC counselor will assist you.

 Attention Deficit Hyperactivity Disorder (ADHD) is a psychiatric diagnosis based on criteria defined by the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 This diagnosis is a neurodevelopmental disorder that affects the brain's ability to adequately focus and attend to necessary tasks.
-To be eligible for stimulant medication (Adderall, Vyvanse, Concerta, Ritalin or generic varieties), students must provide documentation of a psychological evaluation for ADHD.
-This evaluation must meet the criteria outlined in the ADHD Documentation Guidelines document.
+To be eligible for stimulant medication (Adderall, Vyvanse, Concerta, Ritalin, or generic varieties), a student must provide documentation of a psychological evaluation administered within the last five years that confirms a diagnosis of ADHD.
+This evaluation must meet the criteria outlined in the ADHD Documentation Guidelines.

 Responsible Use of Medication